theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 # Lerna Repo Management

-## What is the best way to commit from dev to master?
+## Version Releases: What is the best way to commit from dev to master?

-Our Lerna config allows version management only in the master branch.
+Our Lerna config allows version management **only** in the master branch.
+We update our tagged releases in two steps: (1) make an integration branch and test it (2) merge the tested integration branch onto `master` and run the `lerna version prerelease` command.

-The steps preceding versioning are:
+PRE-STEP:

+Note: In the initial stages of development, we just use `dev` instead of formal integration branches.
+Follow steps 1-3, then in steps 7-9 substitute `dev` for `release-candidates`.

 1. merge all branches to `dev` for integration
 2. fix any errors in `dev` using `fix-` branches